deltafi/deltafi/deltafi-docs/public/docs/unit-test.md

 ### Result Verification

-The `org.deltafi.test.asserters.ActionResultAssertions` class provides the main entry points used to verify the results from executing an `Action`.
+The `org.deltafi.test.asserters` package provides classes used to verify the results from executing an `Action`.
 Each result type has a set of predefined assertions that can be used to validate the results.

 The following code shows sample usage of a subset of the assertions.